GSA/ficam-federation/_design/01_federation_architecture.md

 ============================

-To select a solution architecture, you should understand which architecture is most applicable to you.
+You should select a federation architecture that is most applicable to you.

-Commonly used federation architectures have a common set of functionalities - the ability to integrate with an Identity Provider (IdP), parse an assertion, and link accounts.
+Federation architectures have a common set of functionalities - the ability to integrate with an Identity Provider (IdP), parse an assertion, and link accounts.
 However, you will see variations in how they connect to each other.

 - [Point-to-Point](#point-to-point)
 - [Hub-and-Spoke](#hub-and-spoke)